tembo-io/website/docs/guides/tembo-cloud/backup-and-restore.md

 ## WAL archiving

-Tembo sets `archive_timeout` to 5min, ensuring that WAL files are closed and archived to S3 at least every five minutes, providing a deterministic time-based value for your Recovery Point Objective (RPO)
+Tembo sets `archive_timeout` to 5min, ensuring that WAL files are closed and archived to S3 at least every five minutes, providing a deterministic time-based value for your Recovery Point Objective (RPO).